 The immune system is activated multifactorially by many components in mushrooms.
 Beta-glucans are just one variable.
-Other constituents include, but are not limited to: ergothioneines, antioxidants, sterols, lipids, terpenes, glycosides, and mycoflavonoids; many of which work cooperatively to optimize multiple aspects of health and wellness.
+There are a variety of other bioactive compounds; many of which work cooperatively to optimize multiple aspects of health and wellness.
 The efficacy of a multi-constituent approach has been positively confirmed in the scientific literature.
 Many of these active ingredients are not water soluble, meaning that they are not pulled out by hot water extraction.
 The inclusion of these beneficial co-ingredients increases the overall beneficial effect.
-These constellations of complementary constituents are the foundation of our Host Defense® mushroom mycelium-based supplement line.data-open-accessibility-text-original="16px" style="font-size: 16px;">
+These constellations of complementary constituents are the foundation of our Host Defense® mushroom mycelium-based supplement line.*data-open-accessibility-text-original="16px" style="font-size: 16px;">

 How We Grow Mycelium

 Given that mycelium is a one cell-wall thick, delicate-yet-resilient structure that thrives below the surface, you might be wondering how we are able to both grow it in a sterile lab environment and also harvest it for use in supplements.
 In order to grow mycelium for use in Host Defense® supplements, it requires both a food source and specific conditions in order to grow and thrive.data-open-accessibility-text-original="16px" style="font-size: 16px;">